-Catherine Gray was a grandmaster in the art of eye-rolling the ordinary, and skilled in everlasting reaching.
-Until the black dog of depression forced her to re-think everything.
+Catherine Gray was a grandmaster in eye-rolling the ordinary, and the art of everlasting reaching.
+Until the daemon of depression made her re-think everything.

 “Not remotely preachy” The Times

 “Jaunty, shrewd and convincing” The Telegraph